-The District Attorney leased seven vehicles from a leasing company.
-The lease required monthly rental payments of an average \$2,218 through October 2019 until 10 new vehicles were leased.
-The monthly payments for the 10 new vehicles averaged \$4,375 for the remaining two months of the fiscal year.
-The new vehicle leases expire October 2023 with the option to renew.
+The District Attorney leases 19 vehicles from a leasing company.
+The lease required monthly rental payments of an average \$9,186 for the fiscal year.
+Each vehicle has a lease term of 4 years with the option to renew.

 The District Attorney leases buildings in Franklinton, Louisiana and Bogalusa, Louisiana.
-The Franklinton building lease required monthly rental payments of approximately \$1,200, during the year ended December 31, 2019.
-The lease expired September 2019, and renewed until September 2021.
-The Bogalusa building lease required monthly rental payments of \$850 during the year ended December 31, 2019.
+The Franklinton building lease required monthly rental payments of approximately \$1,200, during the year ended December 31, 2020.
+The lease expires in September 2021, but is expected to renew.
+The Bogalusa building lease required monthly rental payments of \$850 during the year ended December 31, 2020.
 The original lease was signed during prior administration and the renewal of that lease under current administration is verbal and re-negotiable at any time.
 The lease is generally renewed at the beginning of each fiscal year.